[SARES home]

 SARES is an independent citywide ARES group of the ARRL (American Radio

 Relay League) Santa Clara Valley Section.
-SARES has over 100 members
+SARES has about 70 members

 in Sunnyvale and is led by a team of one Emergency Coordinator with